sutoiku/puffin/docs/Icecap.md

 ## Overview
 - Optimized for low latency
-- Supporting edits in place
+- Supporting updates in place
 - Powered by serverless functions, [Redis](https://redis.io/), and [DuckDB](https://duckdb.org/) (no Spark)

 ## Redis